JonathanSimonJones/CSharpPlayground/README.md

 # CSharpPlayground
 Used to demo C Sharp understanding, awareness and best practices.

-To Do:
+## Work:
-Finish documentation on coding standards and best practices.
+- [ ] Finish documentation on coding standards and best practices.

-Completed: